 Well, first off he starts his day at 3 in the morning with a quick meditation session and then proceeds to bang out 2.222 push-ups.
 No, that wasn’t a typing error.
 He literally says that he does that every morning as a “morning routine” fresh out of the bed.
 Chef Rush says it takes him about 75 minutes or so to complete the push-ups.
 After he’s done with his morning pump up it’s for coffee and meal #1 out of a massive intake of 8 huge meals.

-At around 11 am, the monstrous Chef goes hard in the kitchen once again, this time it’s lunch.
-Chef Rush downs two servings of beef, quinoa for the carbs.
+At around 11 am, the monstrous Chef goes hard in the kitchen once again, this time its lunch.
+Chef Rush downs two servings of beef and some quinoa for the carbs.
 Then as a side dish to the main meal, he also adds chopped tomatoes, lemon juice, peppers, garlic, and an ounce of feta cheese.

 Just as he’s probably digested the second meal, it’s time for the third “bigger” meal.
 At 2 pm Chef Rush eats the following: half a chicken(the bones are saved for a broth), 2 to 3 ounces of steak accompanied with some plain white rice.
 This is, I’m guessing, his pre-workout meal as after this he goes to the gym to get his swole on.

-After his done hitting the gym, it’s time for another meal at around 6 pm.
-The post-workout meal is consistent of the other half of the sweet potatoes, broccoli, the other half of the chicken, and a protein shake.
+After he’s done hitting the gym, it’s time for another meal at around 6 pm.
+The post-workout meal is consistent of sweet potatoes, broccoli, the other half of the chicken, and a protein shake.

 At around 8 pm, it’s time for dinner #2 …or is it lunch #3?
 I have no idea, I’m feeling bloated just by typing about his daily food schedule at this point.
 Luckily for me, Chef Rush says this is one of his “lighter” meals which consists of; salmon, chopped tomatoes, olive oil, balsamic and black garlic.
 He mixes it up into a salad of sorts and that’s it for now.
 This is the time he goes back to work…between eating and pumping iron, I have no idea how he has time for a 9-5 work let alone how he managed to maintain his gainz while being a White House Chef.